lorenzo-stoakes/learn-prolog-now/notes/05_arithmetic.md

 * This is relatively easy to understand.
 However, there is an alternative approach, using *accumulators*.
-Accumulator is the Prolog analog to variables used to hold intermediate results found in other languages, e.g.:-
+Accumulator is the Prolog analog to variables used to hold intermediate results found in other languages.

+E.g.:-

     accLen([_|T],A,L):- Anew is A+1, accLen(T, Anew, L).
     accLen([],A,A).

-* Let's run a trace on this:-
+* Let's run a trace on this.

+E.g.:-

     [trace]  ?- accLen([a,b,c],0,L).
        Call: (6) accLen([a, b, c], 0, _G357) ?